AustralianCyberSecurityCentre/windows_event_logging/README.md

 There are two small PowerShell scripts that simplify the process of adding subscriptions:

 * *events/add_subscriptions.ps1* - Adds all subscriptions.
 For each event category folder, it adds subscription files based on the _sub.xml naming.
-* *events/set_subscriptions_sources.ps1* - Sets all subscriptions to have the source computer groups of Domain Computers and Domain Controllers by default, or if the command line argument -SourceSDDL is specified then a custom [Security Descriptor Definition Language](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379567.aspx) (SDDL).
+* *events/set_subscriptions_sources.ps1* - Sets all subscriptions to have the source computer groups of Domain Computers and Domain Controllers by default, or if the command line argument -SourceSDDL is specified then a custom [Security Descriptor Definition Language](https://docs.microsoft.com/en-us/windows/win32/secauthz/security-descriptor-definition-language) (SDDL).

 ### Sysmon ###

-[Sysmon](https://technet.microsoft.com/en-us/sysinternals/bb545021.aspx) provides greater visibility of system activity than standard Windows logging.
-The configuration file, subscriptions and an example MSI are included in *events/sysmon*.
+[Sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon) provides greater visibility of system activity than standard Windows logging.
+The sysmon configuration file and subscriptions are included in *events/sysmon*.

-The Sysmon configuration, *events/sysmon/sysmon_config.xml* should suit many different environments but may need to be tweaked in some cases.
+The Sysmon configuration, *events/sysmon/sysmon_config.xml* should suit many environments but may need to be modified to your use cases, or as new symon features and versions are released.
 The file contains comments and links that may help in doing this.

-There are instructions contained within *events/sysmon/msi/README.txt* on how to build a Sysmon MSI, which may simplify the deployment of Sysmon.
-The resulting MSI should be tested before a domain-wide rollout.

 ### WMI ###